natecraddock/website/content/blog/a-more-consistent-language-zig.md

 var value: i32 = 0;
 {{</ code >}}

-There are a couple differences in this simple example.
+There are a couple differences between these statements.
 C places the type on the left of the identifier, while Zig requires a type annotation appended to the name.
-The types of most variables can be inferred in Zig, but in this situation the type must be specified to determine how much storage to allocate on the stack for `value`.
+The types of most variables can be inferred in Zig, but in this statement the type must be specified to determine how much storage to allocate on the stack for `value`.
 Zig also uses `var` to introduce a variable declaration.
-At this point, there isn't anything worth noting about the developer experience between the languages, so let's move on to array syntax.
+With such a simple example there isn't anything else worth noting about the differences between the languages, so let's move on to array syntax.

 The following code snippets both declare a zero-filled integer array of size 2.

 {{< code lang="c" header="c" >}}
-int value = 0;
 int values[2] = { 0, 0 };
 {{</ code >}}